neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

 <a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Automatically updates a timestamp column to the current timestamp whenever a row is modified in Postgres" icon="app-store">moddatetime (spi)</a>

+<a href="https://www.postgresql.org/docs/16/pgrowlocks.html" description="Provides a pgrowlocks() function that shows row locking information for a specified table, which can aid in concurrency and deadlock debugging" icon="app-store">pgrowlocks</a>

 <a href="https://pgtap.org/documentation.html" description="A unit testing framework for Postgres, enabling sophisticated testing of database queries and functions." icon="app-store">pgtap</a>